authorjapps/zerocode/README.md

 }
 ```
 and it is **declarative** DSL, with the `request/response` fields available for the next steps via the `JSON Path`.

+See the [Table Of Contents](https://github.com/authorjapps/zerocode#table-of-contents--) for usages and examples.

 Maven and CI
 ====